How to Coach Account Managers Through the Internal Account Review

 2. Pre-meeting preparation

 Proper preparation is critical to the success of the internal account review.
-KAMs should block off time to review all the account details, making note of changes that need to be highlighted, and areas requiring extra attention during the discussion.
-The KAM needs to prepare and share a meeting agenda in advance with all stakeholders who will be in attendance.
-This agenda helps attendees prepare ahead of time, keeps the meeting on track, and assures all details are covered.
+Account teams should block off time to review all the account details, making note of changes that need to be highlighted, and areas requiring extra attention during the discussion.

 Although a deep dive into each of these is only necessary during the first internal account review after the inception of an account, it is important that changes to all these areas be reviewed during each meeting.
 This ensures that all updates are clearly communicated to all account team members.